 A hoe can be used to level the ground.
 Arranging a few bricks might also provide a more solid foundation for your fountain.
 Just make sure you bury them afterward so no one can see them.

 Fill the empty area in the planter with potting soil and decorate with flowers and ornaments.
-You may arrange the flowers and decorations as you like.
+You may arrange the flowers and decorations around the fountain as you like.